paxorus/monopoly/README.md

 * adjust number of players

 #### Interconnectivity
-* Show property colors on the player display.
+* Show property colors on the player display, and sort them by location.
 * Hovering over the location on the player display should highlight the board location.
+* Perhaps the card owner name should behave similar to the sprites.
-* Show the owner on the property card.
+* Embolden the rent that is in effect on the display card.

 #### Extra features
 * Auction
 * Trades
+* Score cards such as inter-player rent and all tenants for a property.
+* Multiplayer, plus chat.